modelint/dataflow-semantics/README.md

 This work was motivated by the sm-metamodel work.
 In the process of building the Shlaer-Mellor metamodel it became obvious that data flow diagrams and the related semantics were an entirely separate subject subject matter.
 Therefore, it is it's own distinct model domain.

 There's no code in this repository.
 The models are all Shlaer-Mellor Executable UML.
-We use the Flatland tool to draw our models.
+We use the [Flatland](https://github.com/modelint/flatland-model-diagram-editor/wiki) diagram generator to draw our models.

 Everything else is in the [wiki](https://github.com/modelint/dataflow-semantics/wiki).